X

 Similar to most wines, different craft beers are produced with specific food in mind.

-Craft beer is now being paired with elevated 3-course meals and other meals, precisely like a pricey red or white wine.
+Craft beer is now paired with elevated 3-course meals and other meals, precisely like a pricey red or white wine.

-Beer has the ability to generate distinctive flavors and subtleties.
 It has advanced to the point where it can now be paired with particular dishes to enhance the flavor profile.
-I don’t know if I can say the same thing about a Budweiser.

 Flavor

-Craft breweries typically invest a lot more time and effort into developing their beer recipes.
-That’s what gives their brews distinctive flavors and qualities.
+Craft breweries typically invest much more time and effort into developing their beer recipes.

 The larger producers of conventional beer are typically thought not to give their products nearly as much attention.